privacy-scaling-explorations/maci/specs/01_introduction.md

 When Alice casts her vote, she signs her vote with her private key, encrypts her signature with Dave's public key, and submits the result to the smart contract.

-Each voter may change her keypair at any time.
+Each voter may change one's keypair at any time.
 To do this, she creates and signs a key-change command, encrypts it, and sends it to the smart contract.
 This makes it impossible for a briber to ever be sure that their bribe has any effect on the bribee's vote.

 If Bob, for instance, bribes Alice to vote a certain way, she can simply use the first public key she had registered ⁠— which is now void ⁠— to cast a vote.
 Since said vote is encrypted, as was the key-changing message which Alice had previously sent to Dave, Bob has no way to tell if Alice had indeed voted the way he wanted her to.